 - Sir Michael Lyons presented his Review of Public Sector Relocation, recommending that 20,000 civil servants should be moved out of London - out of a total of 90,000.

 - The full report is very long.
 Here is the Executive Summary.

 - At around the same time, Sir Peter Gershon presented his report to Cabinet - Releasing resources to the front line - recommending major changes in the way in which departments are organised and managed, and

 - the Chancellor of the Exchequer, Gordon Brown, announced the restructuring and reorganisation of Inland Revenue, Customs and Excise and the Department of Work and Pensions, consistent with Gershon's recommendations and leading to significant job losses all around the UK.
 (But click here to read about the unintended consequences.)

 For further background, you might like to read Oonagh Gay's Lyons/Gershon Briefing Note as well as Ann Treneman's teasing report of the Docklands conference.

 Let's look at some of these in more detail.

-The Civil Service Reform document was surprisingly (or maybe unsurprisingly) thin.
-It sought to focus the civil service on ‘delivery’ as well as to herald major changes in the way the civil service is managed and organised, without going into the sort of detail which would create opposition.
+The Civil Service Reform document was 'owned' by Andrew Turnbull, the Cabinet Secretary and sought to focus the civil service on ‘delivery’ as well as to herald major changes in the way the civil service is managed and organised, without going into the sort of detail which would create opposition.
 The "Outcomes" section was particularly short at around 500 words, all of them uncontroversial and none of them containing a numerical target or date.
-Indeed, it is hardly necessary to read beyond the foreword which summarises the reforms as leading to:
+The essence of the document was contained in the foreword which summarised the reforms as leading to: